MarcelDevauxBastard/pixivScraper/README.md

 !!! pixivLib does not initialize libcurl.
 Be sure to call `curl_global_init()` at least once per program before using any function of pixivLib and `curl_global_cleanup()` at the end.

-Six functions are available for now :
+Six functions are available for now:
 * `pixiv_downloadImage()` Downloads an image from its url.
 * `pixiv_downloadIllustration()` Downloads an illustration from its illustration id.
 * `pixiv_downloadUser()` Downloads a user's artworks from its user id.